rowyio/firebase-extensions/auth-firestore-user-document/PREINSTALL.md

 Optionally, you can also configure the extension to delete the user's document when the user is deleted from Firebase Authentication.

+You can also configure the extension to **backfill** existing users and create documents for all of them.

 # Billing

 This extension uses other Firebase or Google Cloud Platform services which may have associated charges: